adamharris95/AllSeeingEye/README.md

 We are investigating this question by:

-1) Exploring defeceits of standard CNNs and MLPs in learning contentent-independent structural elements (ie Cardinality) of a complex visual scene consisting of omniglot charachters
+1) Exploring defeceits of standard CNNs and MLPs in learning contentent-independent structural elements (ie Cardinality) of a complex visual scene consisting of omniglot characters

 2) Implementing a glimpse model that saccades over images based on a saliency map (Itti and Koch)